Tim Milne – Headteacher

 Away from school, I enjoy spending time with my wife and daughter.
 My hobbies include running, music and theatre.
 I have been a member of Hereford Musical Theatre Company for many years and have performed in several amateur productions at the Courtyard in Hereford, which I have thoroughly enjoyed.

-The Governing Body plays an ever-increasing role in the life and operation of the school, and I look forward to working with the governors to ensure that we continue to offer the best possible provision for each and every child in our care.
+The Governing Body plays an ever-increasing role in the life and operation of the school, and I value having a good relationship with the governors to ensure that we continue to offer the best possible provision for each and every child in our care.

 Chris Moore – Foundation Governor